v4kst1z/SafeSTL/README.md

 # SafeSTL
-A threadsafe implementation of STL containers
+A threadsafe implementation of STL containers, C++ Concurrency in Action note.